Order CHUTZ-POW! Online

 Created for both general and scholastic audiences ages 12 and up, CHUTZ-POW! unravels the larger narrative of the Holocaust with thematic volumes that explore the documented micro-histories of its profiled subjects.
 With vivid, historically-accurate art and stirring fact-based writing, these are stories that defy the expectations of conventional superhero comic books.

 VOLUME ONE: THE UPSTANDERS introduces readers to five survivors who each used various forms of resistance to defy the Nazis before eventually relocating to Pittsburgh; VOLUME TWO: INTERNATIONAL HEROES tells the dramatic stories of other, more globally well-known figures.
-VOLUME THREE: THE YOUNG SURVIVORS, released in February 2018, focuses on the stories of survivors who were children during the Holocaust.
+VOLUME THREE: THE YOUNG SURVIVORS focuses on the stories of survivors who were children during the Holocaust.
+VOLUME FOUR: WOMEN’S STORIES, released in 2019, focuses on the true narratives of six women whose stories illustrate the unique struggles and triumphs faced by women during the Holocaust.

 The Holocaust Center has also created The CHUTZ-POW!
 Teacher’s Resource Guide which provides well-researched supplemental material to fully assist educators in utilizing the series in academic settings.
 The guide includes a timeline of related events, background information on the subjects and locations, a glossary of terms, lesson plans, other suggested reading, and more.